mrloofer/PinVol/README.md

   can control the volume level on both at the same time with the one set of buttons.
 You can choose which sound cards are included in the volume controls.

+- SSF 7.1 channel support with EQAPO: Control independant back glass, rear and front speakers in a 7.1 configuration on a per-table basis.

 - PinballY integration: PinballY sends PinVol information on the title of each game it launches, which lets PinVol display the